yordadev/Booj-Books-Laravel-Application/README.md

 ## Booj Book Task Information

     Compose a site using the Laravel or Vue framework that allows the user to create a list of books they would like to read.

     Users should be able to perform the following actions:

         - Connect to a publically available API

         - Create Postman collection and Vue app OR Laravel App

         - Add or remove items from the list

         - Change the order of the items in the list

         - Sort the list of items

         - Display a detail page with at least 3 points of data to display

         - Include unit tests

+## Live Demo

+You can view the application as it is at [https://boojbooks.yorda.dev](https://boojbooks.yorda.dev).

+    e-mail: test@user.com
+    password: password

 ## Installing